PerceptronV/scierra/README.md

 ## Installation
 ### Prerequisites:
 * GCC (GNU Compiler Collection) must be **installed** and **added to PATH**.
-    This is to allow Python to access G++ through the command line.
-MinGW has been tested to work on Windows, so Cygwin should, too.
-However, this hasn't been tested.
+    This allows Python to access G++ through the command line.
+MinGW has been tested to work on Windows.

 ### Install with PIP
 Install with pip using: